The Best Hash Brown Potatoes

 - 1 cup vegetable oil, for frying the hash browns

 - saute pan

-- 2.5-3 cups grated russet potatoes
+- Add the grated russet potatoes to a large bowl.

-- Drain potato shreds in a colander.
+- Drain the potato shreds in a colander.
 Using your hands, squeeze as much water out of the potatoes as possible.

-- Next, use a dish towel to press out any extra moisture that might remain
+- Next, use a dish towel to press out any extra moisture that might remain.

-- Next pour 2 cups of vegetable oil into a sauté pan and get it nice and hot.
-You want to make sure the oil is hot before you add the potatoes otherwise the potatoes will soak up the oil and get soggy.
-A good way to test if the oil is hot or not, is to toss a small shred of potato in the oil.
+- Next, pour 1 cup of vegetable oil into a sauté pan and heat over medium/high. **You'll want to make sure the oil is hot before you add the potatoes.
+Otherwise, the potatoes will soak up the oil and get soggy not crispy**A good way to test if the oil is hot or not, is to toss a small shred of potato in the oil.
 If it begins to bubble right away, the oil is ready.
-If it sinks to the bottom of the oil, it is not hot enough yet.
+If it sinks to the bottom of the pan, the oil is not hot enough yet.

 - Form the potatoes into patties using a measuring cup.
 This will give you a nice round shape.
-Add the patties to the oil 2 at a time.
+Add the patties to the oil two at a time.
 If you overcrowd the pan, the oil temp will drop, and the hash browns will not get crispy.